 - Painful cracks at the corners of the mouth

-Oral candidiasis is an opportunistic infection, where a normally harmless organism takes advantage of a weakened immune system and causes an invasive infection.
-It is not considered contagious or transmissible through kissing or sharing food and utensils.
+Oral candidiasis is classified as an opportunistic infection.
+This means that a normally harmless organism takes advantage of a weakened immune system and causes an invasive infection.
+It’s important to note that oral thrush is not considered contagious.
+It cannot be transmitted through kissing or sharing food and utensils.

 - Prolonged or high dose antibiotic use